MarianObuseh/Renaissance/README.md

 # Renaissance

-Just a mini project from a Nanodegree
+Just a mini pet project.
+No high expectations or anything of the sort